9 Vegan Foods That You Already Have in Your Kitchen

 Apparently, nearly half of us Brits like to start the day with a bowl of steaming oats.
 Make it extra-wholesome by adding a splash of soya or almond milk, a banana and some dried fruit.

-Who’d have guessed that Hob Nobs, Oreos, pink wafers and Jammie Dodgers are “accidentally vegan”?!
+Who’d have guessed that Hob Nobs and Oreos are “accidentally vegan”?!
 Many brands of ginger nuts, chocolate bourbons and digestives are, too – just double-check the packet to be sure before you buy.

 7. Fruit salad:

 Desserts don’t come much easier (or healthier) than this!
 Choose and chop up your favourite fresh fruits, toss them in a bowl and you’re good to go.

 Whip up a vegan bolognaise, stir in some vegan pesto or just grab a jar of marinara sauce and top it off with a sprinkle of fresh herbs.
 Extra brownie points if you can eat it without getting sauce on your chin.

 Most store-bought crumpets are vegan, which means that you can enjoy a quintessentially English afternoon tea without guilt!